eversinc33/Red-Team-Advent-of-Code/README.md

 This intro to malware development should mostly be done in a language that has access to the Windows APIs such as C, C++, C#, Powershell or Nim.
 The C2 can be written in any language.

 Day | Challenge | Description
 ---|---|---
-11 | Keylogger | Write a Keylogger that records all keystrokes 12 | Screengrabber | Add the functionality that a screenshot is taken every X seconds.
+11 | Keylogger | Write a Keylogger that records keystrokes 12 | Screengrabber | Add the functionality that a screenshot is taken every X seconds.
 Optionally add Webcam shots too.
 13 | Persistence | Add persistence (e.g. via adding to autostart)
 14 | C2 Functionality | Create a basic Command and Control Server (C2) that serves commands to the keylogger.
 The keylogger asks each X seconds for what to do (e.g. take a screenshot, send recorded key inputs) on a set url (e.g. http://192.168.2.10/task).